-So now that most of us are back at work and the kids are back at school, it’s a great time to reflect on what you really want.
+So now that September is approaching and we're heading back to work and getting the kids ready for a new school term, it’s a great time to reflect on what you really want.
 There’s a general ‘new term’ energy buzzing around at this time of year, and you can tap into that to move your plans forward.
-But what are they?
+But what are they?:

 Think about the tasks you do in your job day to day, and see if you can re-order them.
 Either do your favourite tasks first and start the day on a high, or leave them until the end of the day as a reward.

 Try to remember the good things about your job.
 Imagine that someone was applying for your role and you had to write a job description for them.
 Think about the 3 best things about it and write them down.
 Does it give you opportunities to learn new skills?
 Be creative?
 Does it offer variety?
 A chance to meet new people?
 To mentor younger or new staff members of staff?
 Cultivating a sense of gratitude and appreciation has been studied in universities and found to be associated with increased life satisfaction, increased happiness and more positive emotions.

 Our work relationships meet an important emotional need in us, so try to prioritise face to face time with colleagues who you enjoy working with most.
 Arrange in person meetings with them, or lunch dates, or actually get up and go over to their desks when you need to talk them.
 Colleagues who you don’t get on so well with?
 Try and limit your face to face time by communicating more often by email or text.

 Give those tips a try and see if they help to change the way you view your current job.
 I’d love to hear how you get on so comment below and let me know!